llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

   $ clang++ -std=c++23 Use.cpp -fprebuilt-module-path=.

 Clang rejects the example due to the inconsistent language standard modes.
-Not all compiler options are language dialect options.
+Not all compiler options are language dialect options, though.
 For example:

 .. code-block:: console